-The gallery assistants are selected from the local area, are ages 17-24 and are from lower socioeconomic backgrounds.
-For the group exhibition, Moss proposed an exhibition of front door proposals for PEER Gallery, moving away from formal and possibly intimidating gallery doors with buzzers.
+PEER was a featured gallery for Open House London’s architecture weekend.
+As a group exhibition, Moss proposed an exhibition of front door proposals, moving away from formal and possibly intimidating gallery doors with buzzers.
 Each gallery assistant was given a door, which was sourced locally from the East London area, and encouraged to think about accessibility of art institutions, approachability and the presence of the gallery in Hoxton Street.

 What insights might these gallery assistants, who spend hours invigilating art exhibitions and introducing visitors to the work, have around the symbolic function of the door, and making the gallery as open and inclusive as possible?
 How and why could a formal gallery door pose a barrier to accessing art?